eenumah/e-Commerce-Marketing-Campaign-Analysis/README.md

-2a.
-Landing page performance and testing: we probe further to understand the performance of our key landing pages and then test to improve results.
+## Landing page performance and testing:
+We probe further to understand the performance of our key landing pages and then test to improve results.